Considerations and Limitations

-- For the object storage that you use as the capacity extent, you have not selected the Use the following gateway server check box at the Specify Object Storage Account step of the New object storage repository wizard.
+- For the object storage that you use as the capacity extent, you have not selected to connect to object storage using a gateway server at the Account step of the New Object Repository wizard.

-Limitations for Amazon and S3 Compatible Object Storage
+Limitations for Amazon, Wasabi Cloud Storage and S3 Compatible Object Storage

-- When adding Amazon S3 object storage, only the Standard, Standard-IA and One Zone-IA storage classes are supported.
-For more information about Amazon S3 storage classes, see this Amazon article.
+- [For Amazon S3] Only the Standard, Standard-IA and One Zone-IA storage classes are supported.
+For more information about Amazon S3 storage classes, see AWS Documentation.